15/04/2025

 Dear friends and colleagues of deinstitutionalisation,

-We kindly invite you to join us on 24 September 2025 in Maribor at the conference “The Right to Freedom,” organised as part of the Centre for Deinstitutionalization coordination project.
+We are pleased to inform you that on September 24, 2025, we will be organizing a conference in Maribor titled Deinstitutionalisation: The Right to Freedom, which will take place as part of the Centre for Deinstitutionalization coordination project.
 The event offers a space to exchange best practices, present innovative approaches, and reflect together on how to overcome contradictions and challenges we face in implementing deinstitutionalisation in practice.

 The conference aims to connect people and organisations committed to transforming support systems for people with disabilities and building inclusive communities, as well as other key stakeholders in deinstitutionalisation who can contribute to positive change through their work.